mflatt/shplait/IMPLEMENTATION.md

 suitable `delay` or`maybe_delay` calls.
-Normally, the latter should be used, because it detects when an expression is a "value" form (in a sense that coincides with values for let-based polymorphism) and efrains from adding a thunk.
+Normally, the latter should be used, because it detects when an expression is a "value" form (in a sense that coincides with values for let-based polymorphism) and refrains from adding a thunk.
 Primitives generally need to force arguments, in case they're being called from a lazy context.
 Library functions like `map` are implemented twice — with the same code, but in `~lazy` or non-`~lazy` modules — and a macro selects based on the